 By last count there were more than 592 "wizard wrock" bands, from California's Remus Lupins to Sweden's Swedish Shortsnouts and Japan's Hollow Godric.
 And the musicians range in age from 20-something to 5.

 Wizard wrock's popularity doesn't entirely surprise Alex Carpenter.
-The Lupins' guitarist and singer says he "literally grew up" in a SoCal comic book store
+The Lupins' guitarist and singer says he "literally grew up" in a SoCal comic book store — his family owned it — and knows how passionate fans can be.
+The Harry Potter phenomenon, he says, goes way beyond that.

 "I've been exposed to 'Star Trek,' 'Star Wars,'"" he says, "and I've never met a more creative, passionate fandom.
 Never seen anything like it.
 It only makes sense that music would be at the forefront of that creativity.
 Kids are really connecting and wanting to make it their own."